THE TIKKUN PATH™ MANIFESTO

 A body that starts to feel like home again.

-Relationships that soften, because you’re no longer armoring against your own fear.
+Relationships that soften and deepen, because you’re no longer armoring against your own fear.

 A clearer sense of what matters next.